cliaz/homelab/README.md

-# Homelab
+# Overview
-This repo contains a bunch of different docker stacks designed to do different things.
+This repo is aimed at providing an easy way of deploying all the components of a Media Management & Streaming service, mainly via the \*Arr apps as individual Docker Containers, with the intent to be as per ‘best practice’.
 They are also coupled in certain ways (eg. shared docker networks), which means deploying a stack individually may cause issues.
+As much as possible design decisions will be explained / linked to explanations.

+It consists of three Docker Stacks, as follows:
+- Home Services stack: things that ideally remain active independently of the Media / eBook stacks.
+- Media stack: the media management stuff.
+Designed to use components of the Home Services stack for some of its functionality, but won’t break if it’s not there
+- eBook stack: currently relies on the Media stack to download eBooks.
+Will serve existing content without Media stack being active, but won’t be able to download new content.

 ## Features